Modraxis/Starblast-Thems-Skin/README.md

 6. Visit [starblast.io](https://starblast.io/) to see the theme in action!

-## Customization

-If you'd like to customize the theme further, you can modify the variables at the beginning of the script.
-Feel free to experiment with different colors or adjust the animation durations to suit your preferences.

 ## Issues and Contributions

 If you encounter any issues or have suggestions for improvement, please **open an issue** on this GitHub repository.
 Contributions are welcome!